Mapping Out Your RH Test

 4. Attach the protective cap to the top until you’re ready to take a reading.

 1. When ready for testing, remove the orange protective cap from the Smart Sensor.
 Ensure that there is no residual dust or debris in the sleeve.

 2. Insert the Rapid RH® Easy Reader firmly until it fully contacts the bottom of the Smart Sensor.

-3. Hold the Easy Reader in place until the first relative humidity reading appears (approximately three seconds).
+3. Hold the Easy Reader in place until the first RH reading appears (approximately three seconds).
 Then, immediately remove the Easy Reader.

 4. Once removed, the Easy Reader will continue to display data from that Smart Sensor for about five minutes, or until the Easy Reader is reinserted for another RH assessment (wait at least five seconds before reinsertion).

-5. Record RH readings on the report form enclosed with the Wagner Rapid RH®.
+5. Record the RH readings on the report form enclosed with the Rapid RH®.

 6. If a test hole is no longer needed, place the stainless steel metal disk over the Smart Sensor and skim-coat the hole with a compatible cementitious patching compound.

 At every step of the process, the Rapid RH® makes accurate and reliable RH testing easy to use.